-The Education Division at Alfred University is accredited by the Teacher Education Accreditation Council (TEAC).
+The Education Division at Alfred University is accredited by the Council for Accreditation of Education Programs (CAEP).
 Alfred University collects and analyses evidence of the following claims and cross cutting themes as a means of continual improvement.

 The Alfred University Division of Education Claims